nicoespeon/understandlegacycode.com/content/blog/key-points-of-refactoring/index.md

 Focus on the behavior changes you need to make.
 Use refactoring moves to make these changes easy first.
 Don’t refactor for the sake of it.

 An interesting side-effect of mastering refactorings is that you feel more comfortable leaving duplication in code.
 Duplication is simple to solve, simpler than wrong abstractions.
-With practice, you will wait until you have found the proper abstraction before you refactor.
+With practice, you will wait until you find the proper abstraction before refactoring.

 ## When to refactor?